 - Type indicates the modality of how you are performing the cardio.
 Some examples would be running or agility training.

 - Enjoyment is one of the most important factors.
-This refers to how much one likes doing the different activities.
+This refers to how much one you like doing the different activities.

 Planning a strength training program